rekhaDevs/samagragovernance.in/src/pages/team/index.md

       primarily serving healthcare and life sciences clients in North American and European markets.
 A strong motivation to work as a catalyst for changing the status quo and enhancing service delivery on ground by partnering with state governments, brought Divya to Samagra.

-Currently, she is part of the Mission Prerna team in Uttar Pradesh.
+      Divya is the Program Coordinator of the CEO's Office and manages its daily operations.
     image: /img/divya-d.jpg
     linkedInProfile: 'https://www.linkedin.com/in/divya-dua-890107135/'
     name: Divya Dua
-    project: ' Mission Prerna'
+    project: CEO's Office
   - bio: >-
       Gayatri holds a Bachelor's degree in Economics and Political Science from St Stephen's College, University of Delhi and a Post-Graduate Diploma in